centreon/centreon-documentation/en/monitoring/pluginpacks.md

 templates that make it fast and easy to monitor your IT infrastructure.
 Applying a Plugin Pack is the easiest way to monitor a host.

-Plugin Packs contain 2 elements, which are installed separately:
+Plugin Packs consist of 2 elements, which are installed separately:

 - A plugin that executes the monitoring commands from a poller.
 Plugins are installed using the command line interface.